If you need a load-hauling pack for extended tours, check this list with top-rated expedition backpacks, all top-notch products from renown brands.

 7. Mountainsmith Apex 80 Pack

 This is one of several packs in the Apex series, so you have also Apex 60 and Apex 100.
-The Mountainsmith brand is known for their incredibly durable products and this pack is not an exception, so it is built from a durable Cordura fabric.
+The Mountainsmith brand is known for its incredibly durable products and this pack is not an exception, so it is built from a durable Cordura fabric.
 This is a pack with a huge capacity, strong and durable, and at a reasonable price.

 You have two access points here.
 The shoulder harness is adjustable, and the hip belt is also height-adjustable.
 There are two positions for the load lifters.
 This is convenient when you have extra stuff added underneath the lid, so you can reposition the load lifter and make the pack more stable.
 The hip belt is with a TuningFork frame sheet in the waist belt.
 The lid is convertible to a sling pack.